Vyral/base-template/_posts/2019-12-05-three-things-i-want-to-tell-you-before-the-end-of-2019.md

 {% include youtube.html %}

-We’re in the home stretch of 2019, and I wanted to make sure you knew about a few things heading into the new year that will benefit both of us.
+<p style="text-align: center;"><em>We’re in the home stretch of 2019, and I wanted to make sure you knew about a few things heading into the new year that will benefit both of us.</em></p>

 Today I want to talk to you about three things—first, a quick update on the Albany real estate market.&nbsp;